fahadqazi/swipe-deck/Readme.md

 # React Native App

-## App using left - right swipe functionality
+## App uses animations to swipe a deck on pic left/right.